 Battery Life and Charging Behavior

 The Qi charging position is finicky.
 The internal coil sits in the lower-left corner of the card face, so the CARD needs to land off-center on most Qi pads to charge correctly.
-We tested with an Apple MagSafe puck, a Belkin BoostUp, and a generic 10W Qi pad.
-The Belkin pad worked at any rotation; the MagSafe puck required precise alignment because of its smaller coil area.
+Pads with a wide charging coil are the most forgiving on placement, while small-coil pucks like a MagSafe puck need precise alignment to reach the card’s coil.

-A full charge takes 2 hours from 0%.
+A full charge is a short Qi session from empty.
 The charge LED pulses while charging and goes solid when complete.

 What Are the Drawbacks?